SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/test/README.md

-# Test the service
+# Test the RESTful ABAP Service

 ## Introduction

-In this exercise, you will test the RESTful ABAP service.
+In this part, you will test the RESTful ABAP service.

-## Content

-### Task 1: Test the service
+## 1. Test the Service

-1. Open your service binding **ZAPI_GEO_O2**
+1. Open the **ZAPI_GEO_O2** service binding in SAP ABAP Development Tools.

-2. Select **Service URL** link to open the service API in browser.
+2. Choose the **Service URL** link to open the service API in a browser.

   ![Service URL](img/service-url.png)

-3. Login when promted.
+3. Log in when promted.
 You should see a service metadata in your new browser window.

   ![Metadata](img/service-metadata.png)

-4. Now change the URL by adding the following text right after the service ID **ZAPI_GEO_O2**.
-You should see 3 partners data including the geo coordinates.
+4. Change the URL by adding the following text right after the **ZAPI_GEO_O2** service ID.
+You should see three partners data including the geo coordinates.

 ~~~url
 /BusinessPartner?$expand=to_GeoData&$top=3